(Permalink) (Was chapter 33 in version 1)

 A total reversibility, as for restoring the dynamite cartridge above, is theoretically possible.
 However, this would require that each quantum interaction happens identically, but in the opposite direction, which is extremely unlikely.
 Therefore, the logical self-generation process contributes to entropy.
 And physicists have not noticed?
 Yes, of course, they noticed this phenomenon, even if they do not present things in this way: It is the non-elastic collisions of particles (quantum phenomenon) which dissipates energy and create entropy.
 So, we are in reversibility when particles execute trajectories with only elastic interactions, if not we are in entropy.
 If we spin an electric motor in reverse way, we re-make current, because everything is reversible (save the Joule effect, which is a quantum phenomenon).
 But if we spin a car engine in reverse way , we do not re-manufacture gasoline, because the combustion and the thermal cycle both create entropy.

 (Added June 2014) I was not the only one to have doubts on the second principle of thermodynamics.
 In facts, scientists such as Maxwell, Kelvin or Feynman also asked the question: if entropy and the second principle of thermodynamics are statistical laws involving the average motion of many particles, they may be defaulted when only one particle is involved at a time.
-For this purpose, Maxwell designed in 1929 a though experiment known as Maxwell's demon (Amazing how such great spirits confuse angels and demons, but this is not the point.
-They probably meant «daemon», from the greec «daimon», which is a positive or neutral nature spirit.
-For the reputation of science, I correct).
+For this purpose, Maxwell designed in 1929 a though experiment known as Maxwell's daemon (He probably meant «daemon», from the greec «daimon», which is a positive or neutral nature spirit, to the contrary of a «demon» which always is an evil creature).

 So that my intuition was right after all, and this was already proven.